 It may seem odd to fight debt with another credit card, but it can work in some instances.
 Many credit card companies offer low introductory APRs for transferring existing balances to the new card; in fact, some even offer a 0% APR for a limited time.
 Like any other deal that seems too good to be true, there are a few catches to be aware of.
 The first is that you’ll likely need pretty solid credit to qualify for one of these credit card offers.
 The second is that once the introductory period ends, you’ll be back up to high interest rates — maybe even higher than your original cards.
 So if you don’t expect to pay off all your debt during that low-rate period, it might not be worth the effort.
 It’s just a matter of looking at the numbers to see what makes the most sense for your personal situation.

-Secured loans for debt consolidation such as second mortgages or a Home Equity Line of Credit (HELOC) have even lower interest rates than personal loan.
+Secured loans for debt consolidation such as second mortgages or a Home Equity Line of Credit (HELOC) have even lower interest rates than personal loans.
 However, there does come the risk of putting up your home as collateral.
 But if you have equity in your home, you can access some of that cash through a HELOC.
 You take out money as you need (say, to pay off your debt), then repay the line of credit at a low rate.
-You can actually borrow more money as you pay off the balance but be careful not to be trapped in a cycle of debt.
+You can borrow more money as you pay off the balance but be careful not to be trapped in a cycle of debt.
 As long as you’re careful, these risks might be well worth the benefits of saving money on high interest rates.